-Other recent outbreaks in Australia have been linked to eating contaminated frozen berries and, in September 2017, to a number of sex-on-premises venues in Sydney.
+Some outbreaks in Australia have been linked to eating contaminated frozen berries and, in September 2017, to a number of sex-on-premises venues in Sydney.
 Overseas outbreaks in Europe and the Americas have also mostly been affecting men who have sex with men, highlighting the need for travelling gay men to be vigilant.

 So, what’s going on?
 We spoke to Associate Professor Benjamin Cowie, infectious diseases specialist at Royal Melbourne Hospital, about why hepatitis keeps happening, and how you can keep yourself safe in the kitchen and the bedroom.

 “‘Hepatitis’ just means an inflammation of the liver.
 But when we talk about a ‘hepatitis outbreak’, what we normally mean is infectious hepatitis caused by a virus,” explains Cowie.